Henry Dunant: Red Cross founding history

 From early on, Moynier and Dunant had increasing disagreements and conflicts regarding their respective visions and plans.
-Moynier considered Dunant's idea to establish neutrality protections for care providers unfeasible and advised Dunant not to insist upon this concept.
+Moynier considered Dunant's idea to establish neutrality protections for care providers infeasible and advised Dunant not to insist upon this concept.
 However, Dunant continued to advocate this position in his travels and conversations with high-ranking political and military figures.
 This intensified the personal conflict between Moynier, who took a rather pragmatic approach to the project, and Dunant, who was the idealist among the five.

 In October 1863, 14 states took part in a meeting in Geneva organized by the committee to discuss improving care for wounded soldiers.
 Dunant was a protocol leader during the meeting.
 A year later, on 22 August 1864, a diplomatic conference organized by the Swiss government led to the signing of the First Geneva Convention by 12 states.
 Dunant was in charge of organizing accommodation for the attendees.